ananya2420/a8-bookstore/README.md

 Package:
-better-auth – for authentication (login, Google sign-in, sessions) react-hook-form – for handling forms and validation react-hot-toast – for success/error notifications react-icons – for UI icons
+Animate.css, better-auth – for authentication (login, Google sign-in, sessions) react-hook-form – for handling forms and validation react-hot-toast – for success/error notifications react-icons – for UI icons